Rendering

 Learn how to render Comark in a Vue.js application with custom components, plugins, and streaming support.

 The <Comark> component is the simplest way to render markdown in Vue.
-Pass markdown content directly and it handles parsing and rendering automatically.
+It handles parsing and rendering automatically.

 App.vue